joedillonuk/Half-Baked-Application/readMe.md

 6 - Create DataLoader for testing purposes
 7 - Tested via localhost:8080, initially user not displaying it's recipe.
 Thankfully not an issue.
 8 - Back end parked, moved to front end.
+9 - Creating MainContainer, RecipeContainer, ListContainer and SearchContainer  and components folders (list, recipe and search).
+10 - To avoid DRY and additionally gitIgnore the API key we created helper files for the API URL and BackEndURL 11 - Now able to render placeholder containers to LocalHost:3000 12 - Begin work on generating a random recipe from the API to RecipeContainer 13 -  Created ListOfRecipies components